This Year’s "Dog Days" Last Only 30 Days! A Seasonal Wellness Period

 Final Heat: August 9–18

 Traditional seasonal practices emphasize harmonizing with nature during intense weather.
-This period offers an opportunity to support overall well-being.
+This period offers an opportunity to focus on overall well-being.

 reishi, valued in traditional practices, is often incorporated into seasonal routines during these warmer days.